FAQ

 Who sets up Funds with their local Community Foundation?

 Funds are set up by people from all walks of life.
-Each of our generous donors has one thing in common—a sincere wish to leave their community a gift so that it will be better off in the future.
+Every donor who gives through their local Community Foundation has one thing in common—a sincere wish to make a difference to their local community.

-You can start a Fund and give to it in your lifetime or give to a Fund through a gift in your will.
-Through a gift in your will you may choose to leave a percentage of your estate, which varies widely (donors with no living heirs sometimes choose to leave a substantial part of their estate, while donors with children and grandchildren often choose to leave a portion – e.g. 10% - of their estate to be invested for their local community's benefit).
+Anyone can start a Fund and give to it during their lifetime, or give to a Fund through a gift in their will, which can mean choosing to leave a percentage of an estate, which varies widely; people with no living heirs sometimes choose to leave a substantial part of their estate, while those with children and grandchildren often choose to leave a portion – e.g. 10% - of their estate to be invested for their local community's benefit.

 The choice is entirely up to you.